Derilion/icarus/README.md

 ## How to write new Skills

 For Skills a straightforward API is given via inheritance.
-Inherit from `skills.superclient.SuperClient` and set values for self.id and the skill can be loaded.
+Inherit from `skills.superclient.SuperClient`, set values for self.id and the skill can be loaded.

 General parameters which should be set are:
 - self.id: unique id